MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

     ```
     .\EdmUploadAgent.exe /GetSession /DataStoreName employeedbschema
     ```
+1. Once the status is **Completed**, your EDM data is ready for use.

     ![Image of EDM Upload Agent completion.](../Media/EDMUploadAgentCompleted.png)

-1. Once the status is completed, your EDM data is ready for use.

 1. Close the PowerShell window.